spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 spring.cloud.stream.bindings.output.destination=usage-cost
 ```

-1. The `spring.cloud.stream.function.bindings.processUsageCost-in-0` property overrides the binding name to `input`.
+1. The `spring.cloud.stream.function.bindings.processUsageCost-in-0` overrides the binding name to `input`.
-2. The `spring.cloud.stream.function.bindings.processUsageCost-out-0` property overrides the binding name to `output`.
+2. The `spring.cloud.stream.function.bindings.processUsageCost-out-0` overrides the binding name to `output`.
 3. The `spring.cloud.stream.bindings.processUsageCost-in-0.destination` sets the destination to the `usage-detail` Kafka topic.
-4. The `spring.cloud.stream.bindings.processUsageCost-out-0.destination` property sets the destination to the `usage-cost` Kafka topic.
+4. The `spring.cloud.stream.bindings.processUsageCost-out-0.destination` sets the destination to the `usage-cost` Kafka topic.

 #### Building